 The employer must also repay the overpayment to HMRC.
 This can be done by notifying HMRC about the overpayment when it makes a further claim under the Scheme and offsetting the overpaid amount against the new claim (meaning the new claim will be reduced).
 Where this occurs, the employer must keep a record of the adjustment for 6 years.
-Alternatively, if the employer has been overpaid and does not intend to submit any further claims, the amount must be repaid, or it will be recovered through the tax system.
+Alternatively, if the employer has been overpaid and does not intend to submit any further claims, the amount must be repaid within 30 days.
 Further information about this can be found here.